Jazz fusion: Other musicians

-Miles Davis was one of the first jazz musicians to incorporate jazz fusion into his material.
-He also proved to be a good judge of talented sidemen.
-Several of the players he chose for his early fusion work went on to success in their own bands.

-Davis dropped out of music in 1975 because of problems with drugs and alcohol, but his sidemen took advantage of the creative and financial vistas that had been opened.
 Herbie Hancock brought elements of funk, disco, and electronic music into commercially successful albums such as Head Hunters (1973) and Feets, Don't Fail Me Now (1979).
 Several years after recording Miles in the Sky with Davis, guitarist George Benson became a vocalist with enough pop hits to overshadow his earlier career in jazz.

 While Davis was sidelined, Chick Corea gained prominence.
 In the early 1970s Corea combined jazz, rock, pop, and Brazilian music in Return to Forever, a band that included Stanley Clarke on bass guitar and Al Di Meola on electric guitar.
 Corea divided the rest of his career between acoustic and electric music, non-commercial and commercial, jazz and pop rock, with a band for each: the Akoustic Band and the Elektric Band.

 Joe Zawinul and Wayne Shorter started the influential jazz fusion band Weather Report in December 1970.
 They had a successful career along with major musicians like Alphonse Mouzon, Jaco Pastorius, Airto Moreira and Miroslav Vitouš until 1986.

 Tony Williams was a member of Davis's band since 1963.
 Williams reflected, "I wanted to create a different atmosphere from the one I had been in...What better way to do it than to go electric?"
 He left Davis to form the Tony Williams Lifetime with English guitarist John McLaughlin and organist Larry Young.
 The band combined rock intensity and loudness with jazz spontaneity.
 The debut album Emergency! was recorded three months before Bitches Brew.